ToC2ME/ToC2ME/README.md

 <p> Questions regarding the catalogue, the download of data and/or previous work utilizing the ToC2ME datasets can be directed to <a href="mailto:toc2me@ucalgary.ca">toc2me@ucalgary.ca</a>. </p>

 <p> Github site maintained by the University of Calgary. </p>

+<h2> Acknowledgements </h2>

+<p> The ToC2ME program was enabled by generous support from two anonymous companies.
+Continuous geophone data were collected by Terra-Sine Resources and recorded under license from Microseismic Inc. for use of the BuriedArray method.
+We thank IRIS for their continued efforts for data management, which fosters collaboration. </p>

 </body>